Introduction

 GUI, you can choose the Console View Log Level.
 Each consecutive level

-includes the previous levels (i.e. DEBUG
+includes the previous levels (i.e. DEBUG will also allow message from

-to come through in the console, whereas
+INFO, WARN, and ERROR to come through in the console, whereas

-will only allow WARN
+WARN will only allow WARN and ERROR levels of messages).

 In your Python script, you can initiate the logger, and use it to send out messages to the KNIME Analytics Platform console as follows: